OldLiu001/TerminalController.vbs/Readme.md

 Assume that your script's file name is *MyScript.js*.

-Similar with *VBScript*, you can simply use the following templates.
+Similar to *VBScript*, you can simply use the following templates.

 *Template.wsf*